György Lukács

-György Lukács (Note: /ˈluːkætʃ/, /USalso-kɑːtʃ/; /hu/) (born Bernát György Löwinger; (Note: /hu/) Szegedi Lukács György; Georg Bernard Lukács; (Note: /de/) 13 April 1885 – 4 June 1971) was a Hungarian Marxist philosopher, literary historian, literary critic, and aesthetician.
+György Lukács (Note: /ˈluːkætʃ/, /USalso-kɑːtʃ/; /hu/) (born Bernát György Löwinger; (Note: /hu/) Lukács György; Georg Bernard Lukács; (Note: /de/) 13 April 1885 – 4 June 1971) was a Hungarian Marxist philosopher, literary historian, literary critic, and aesthetician.
 He was one of the founders of Western Marxism, an interpretive tradition that departed from the Soviet Marxist ideological orthodoxy.
 He developed the theory of reification, and contributed to Marxist theory with developments of Karl Marx's theory of class consciousness.
 He was also a philosopher of Leninism.
 He ideologically developed and organised Vladimir Lenin's pragmatic revolutionary practices into the formal philosophy of vanguard-party revolution.

 Lukács was especially influential as a critic due to his theoretical developments of literary realism and of the novel as a literary genre.
 In 1919, he was appointed the Hungarian Minister of Culture of the government of the short-lived Hungarian Soviet Republic (March–August 1919).
 Lukács has been described as the preeminent Marxist intellectual of the Stalinist era, though assessing his legacy can be difficult as Lukács seemed both to support Stalinism as the embodiment of Marxist thought, and yet also to champion a return to pre-Stalinist Marxism.

 Life and politics

-Lukács was born Bernát György Löwinger in Budapest, Austria-Hungary, to the investment banker József Löwinger (later Szegedi Lukács József; 1855–1928) and his wife Adele Wertheimer (Wertheimer Adél; 1860–1917), who were a wealthy Jewish family.
+Lukács was born Bernát György Löwinger in Budapest, Austria-Hungary, to the investment banker József Löwinger (later: szegedi Lukács József; 1855–1928) and his wife Adele Wertheimer (Wertheimer Adél; 1860–1917), who were a wealthy Jewish family.
 He had a brother and sister.
 He and his family converted to Lutheranism in 1907.

 His father was knighted by the empire and received a baronial title, making Lukács a baron as well through inheritance.
 As a writer, he published under the names Georg Lukács and György Lukács.
 Lukács participated in intellectual circles in Budapest, Berlin, Florence and Heidelberg.
 He received his doctorate in economic and political sciences (Dr. rer. oec.) in 1906 from the Royal Hungarian University of Kolozsvár.
 In 1909, he completed his doctorate in philosophy at the University of Budapest under the direction of Zsolt Beöthy.